Custom Home Build Costs in Toronto — 2026 Guide

 What This Means for a Typical Build

-In premium Toronto neighbourhoods like Forest Hill, Rosedale, and York Mills, projects routinely trend toward the luxury tier due to constrained urban sites, heritage considerations, and the finish expectations of the local market.
+For a 3,000 sq ft home at mid-range finishes, hard construction alone often falls near approximately $1.3 million to $1.8 million before soft costs; ultra-premium specifications go higher.
+In premium Toronto neighbourhoods like Forest Hill, Rosedale, and York Mills, projects routinely trend toward the luxury tier due to constrained urban sites, heritage considerations, and local finish expectations.

 Soft Costs